oktadev/okta-blog/_source/_posts/2022-01-27-build-website-with-eleventy.md

 </script>
 ```

 Since you haven't seen the `_layout_authenticated.11ty.js` page yet, this will need some explanation.
-After verifying the user has is authenticated, the `loadPage` function is called by the layout.
+After verifying that the user has authenticated, the `loadPage` function is called by the layout.

 There's a comment to replace the code here with an API call.
 You can add an API call to verify the ID token on the server-side before displaying any content to the user.